|Semester 2 2024-25

 It considers practical and academic developments in relational and service-driven marketing, and of the role of marketing relationships for wider society and for the environment.

-The module will be interesting and relevant to students focused on various career paths including but not limited to) strategic or operational marketing, account management, business development, public relations, purchasing and procurement, fundraising, or consultancy.
+The module will be interesting and relevant to students focussed on various career paths including but not limited to) strategic or operational marketing, account management, business development, public relations, purchasing and procurement, fundraising, or consultancy.

 Module content covers the philosophy, methodology, practices, culture and technologies of service-driven and relationship marketing, as well as marketing report writing and planning.